-If you opt to stay in self-catered accommodation, you can enjoy your spanakopita with Greek yogurt for a lovely light lunch.
+If you opt to stay in self-catered accommodation, you can enjoy your spanakopita with Greek yogurt and salad for a lovely light lunch.
 Spanakopita is also commonly served as part of a continental breakfast at a lot of hotels in Greece.

 Vegan-friendly?
 No. Spanakopita contains feta cheese

 When you eat out in Greece, people pretty much always order a salad for the table to accompany their main dishes.
 Menus at restaurants and tavernas usually detail a range of different salad dishes, but Greek salads (“horiatiki”) is the best known.